Search

 I am on maternity leave, can I be made redundant?

 Yes, employees on maternity leave can still be made redundant.
-However, employers cannot use selection criteria which discriminate on the grounds of maternity (amongst other things).
+However, they do benefit from some additional protection.
+Employers cannot use selection criteria which discriminate on the grounds of maternity (amongst other things).
 By way of an example, where attendance records are included as a selection criterion, maternity related absences should be discounted for scoring purposes.
 Those on maternity leave who are at risk of redundancy also have an automatic right to be offered any suitable alternative vacancies.
+Employees are protected from the date they tell their employer they are pregnant up until 18 months after the baby’s birth.

 Only employees with a minimum of 2 years’ continuous service with their employer are entitled to statutory redundancy pay.